cyberwizard1001/workshop-practise/Penny.md

-There is 1 Impostor among us
+There are 2 Impostors among us